draeger-lab/SPECIMEN/docs/source/modules/cmd.rst

    specimen hqtb draft [TEMPLATE] [BPBBH]

 Run step 2: generate draft model of the worfklow.

-Requires the results of the bidirectional BLAST and the template model as input.
+Arguments:

+- ``TEMPLATE``: Path to the template model.
+- ``BPBBH``: Path to the BLASTp directional best hits results file from step 1.

 Options: